Danielpark1239/Movie_Recommendation_App/README.md

 ~~Hosted at https://rt-recommendations.herokuapp.com/~~

-- Available until Nov 28, 2022, when Heroku shuts down free dynos; not feasible to deploy on Render with a free plan, so the website is no longer active :(
+- Available until Nov 28, 2022, when Heroku shuts down free dynos; not feasible to deploy on Render with a free plan, so the website is no longer active :(.
+I'm currently working to deploy on another platform, so stay tuned!
-- Note: This app is not regularly maintained, so it may fail to generate recommendations.
-If the Rotten Tomatoes website has changed, the webscraping code needs to be updated.
+- Note: This app may fail to generate recommendations if the Rotten Tomatoes website has changed.
+While I do try to maintain the website regularly, it won't be working all the time.

 # Initial setup
 ### Install dependencies